 Bequests to Charities in Your Will

 Yes, that’s right.
-You can include the nonprofits you care about most, and leave a legacy, even after you have passed on from this life.
-You can include your church, alma matter, local cause, or international organization in your estate plan.
-It doesn’t cost anything extra, other than assets from your estate.
-If you ask the charity you care about most, I’ll bet they’ll tell you the result of your charitable bequest, no matter how big or small, can make an important impact.
+You can include the nonprofits you care about most in your will, leaving a legacy after you have passed on.
+And, it doesn’t cost anything extra!
+Just the assets you’re choosing to gift.
+You can include charities like your church, alma matter, a local cause, or an international organization in your estate plan.
+And, if you ask the charity you care about most, I’ll bet they’ll tell you that the result of your charitable bequest, no matter how big or small, can make a huge impact.

 What About My Kids?

-When folks come to me for estate planning help, a major reason they do – perhaps even the single reason they do – is to benefit their children.
+When folks come to me for estate planning help, a major reason they do so—perhaps even the single reason they do so—is to benefit their children.
 Parents often think, “I love Charity X, but of course I love my kids even more, and I’ve got to take care of my family.”
 Of course you do!
-Of course you should!
+And, of course you should!

 How Much Is Enough?

-But, ask yourself another, second question: How much is enough for my kids?
-Especially if you have lots of assets, and/or your children are adults, and successful on their own, can’t you help your kids adequately and still also include a bequest to one of more charities?
+But, ask yourself another question: How much is enough for my kids?
+If you have lots of assets, and/or your children are adults, and successful on their own, could you provide adequate support for your children and still also include a bequest to one of more charities?

 Invite the whole family to the kitchen table sometime (even if your kitchen table is a virtual one, via email) and talk about the distributions you want to make at death.
 Ask if including gifts to charity from your estate plan would be appropriate and acceptable to the kids.
 Perhaps it’s a charity the whole family supports.
 Perhaps this will be the beginning of a multigenerational cycle of giving.

 Why not talk about it?
-This can be an especially productive conversation, if you can explain that taxes are going to eat up lots of one or more kinds of asset(s) anyway, so why not give said asset(s) to charity (which won’t be effected by the taxes, as charities don’t pay taxes).
+This can be an especially productive conversation if you can explain that taxes are going to eat up a lot of one or more of the assets anyway, and this can be avoided by giving said asset(s) to charity (since charities are tax exempt).

-But, when it comes to estate planning, you’re thinking about so many different variables and scenarios, what if you forget to factor in charity?
+When it comes to estate planning, you’re thinking about so many different variables and scenarios, so what if you forget to factor in charity?
 Lucky for you, that’s why I’m here—to help you maximize charitable giving.
 That means determining how your generosity can not only help an organization make a difference, but how you can maximize the financial and estate-related benefits from giving.